Over this New Year period many people will reflect on their lifestyles and make changes to improve their levels of health.

 Cheaper plans are likely to give less protection, for instance, they may not protect against lungworm, so make sure you are aware of what is covered by your plan.

-So, when you’re thinking about getting back in shape this Christmas, don’t forget about your pet’s health too.
-Maybe starting a Preventative Healthcare Plan for your dog, cat or rabbit will be just the gift they need.
+So, when you’re thinking about getting back in shape in 2019, don’t forget about your pet’s health too.
+Maybe starting a Preventative Healthcare Plan for your dog, cat or rabbit will be just the start they need.

 My dog Dennis loves coming here, the staff are friendly and always willing to help no matter what time of day and night, I wouldn’t take my animals anywhere else.